 Spinal Stenosis is caused by a narrowing of the vertebral canal reducing the space for the nerves.
-As a result, the nerves in that canal become constricted and this causes chronic back pain.
+As a result, the nerves in that canal become constricted and cause chronic back pain.
 It occurs most often in the lower back and the neck.
 This condition is generally common in patients aged 50 years or older as a result of the thickening of the vertebral joints.

-Symptoms and causes for Spinal Stenosis
+Symptoms and Causes for Spinal Stenosis

 Treatment for Spinal Stenosis